lgy112112/lgy112112/README.md

 You can reach me via email at:
 - 📩 3208010014@i.smu.edu.cn
 - 📩 lgy112112@gmail.com
+You can reach me via a green little Chinese App:
+- 👽 lgy112lgy112

 💻 I have been providing code outsourcing services, so if you are interested in collaborating, feel free to contact me.